-In addition to complying with the procedures described in HR policy 3.14 Substance Abuse, House Officers potentially meeting the definition of "impairment" will be subject to the following:
+In addition to complying with the procedures described in the Substance Abuse Policy, House Officers potentially meeting the definition of "impairment" will be subject to the following:

 - 1. Reports or complaints from professionals regarding possible House Officer impairment will be forwarded to the Program Director (the House Officer's immediate supervisor) for immediate action. - 2.
 The Program Director (or immediate supervisor) will immediately remove House Officer from patient care responsibilities if patient safety is judged to be at risk.
 Consultation with an appropriate specialist or referral to EAP will be made. - 3.
 The House Officer may access vacation time or a leave of absence to obtain appropriate evaluation and treatment.